12 Best Hikes in Canyonlands Island In The Sky (Canyonlands Hiking Guide)

 Time: 1 Hour

 Whale Rock is a huge rock that is shaped like a whale.
-There are some steep drop offs along this trail.
+There are some steep drop-offs along this Canyonlands hiking trail.
+It can definitely be put on the Canyonlands National Park best hikes list!

 Time: 1.5 Hours

-This trail involves climbing, going up slickrock, and drop offs.
+This trail involves climbing, going up Slickrock, and drop-offs.
 There is an archeological site – the Ancestral Puebloan Granaries.
 You may not enter the site but can view it.
+This is a more intense Canyonland National Park trail.

 We actually only spent half a day at Canyonlands.
 We were able to do everything along the road to Grand View Point.
 You could easily spend the rest of your day exploring the Upheaval Dome area.

-No matter what you decide, you are going to love the hikes at Canyonlands.
+No matter what you decide, you are going to love hiking in Canyonlands Island in the Sky.

 This area is such a fun place to explore!
 As you plan a trip to Moab be sure to include Canyonlands in your adventure.
 You may also want to add Goblin Valley and trek over to Capitol Reef National Park.